meilisearch/documentation/guides/advanced_guides/configuration.md

 **Environment Variable**: `MEILI_HTTP_ADDR`
 **CLI option**: `--http-addr`

-he address on which the http server will listen.
+The address the HTTP server will listen on.

 **Default value**: `"127.0.0.1:7700"`